davidtchiu/davidtchiu.github.io/teaching/cs475/hwk7.bankers/index.md

 UNSAFE:  T0 T4 can't finish
 ```

-#### Extra Credit (+6pts lowest midterm)
+#### Extra Credit

-A fair amount of extra credit can be earned and applied to your lowest midterm exam score.
-To earn the bonus, your program should list _all_ SAFE schedules.
+A fair amount of extra credit can be earned if your program can list _all_ SAFE schedules.
 The behavior for UNSAFE is unchanged.
+You must tell me which of the following options you'd like me to apply.
+Exam scores cannot exceed the max score of 100, however.
+This is an all-or-nothing deal: Your bonus solution must be fully functioning to obtain the points and no partial bonus points will be given.

+- Option 1: +6pt applied to your lowest midterm exam score
+- Option 2: +4pt applied to your final exam score

 ```
 $ ./bankers safe.txt